DDCNN: A Promising Tool for Simulation-To-Reality UAV Fault Diagnosis: APPROACH

-With the difference features $\phi_{d}$, as shown in Fig. \ref{train_DDCNN} and \ref{test_DDCNN}, a classifier with two hidden fully-connectted layers are used to compute the probability of each fault type.
-The output layer utilizes the Softmax function to transform the logits of the five neurons into discrete probability distributions representing the five possible quadrotor health conditions.
-The formula for the Softmax function is as follows:
+With the difference features $\phi_{d}$, as shown in Fig. \ref{train_DDCNN} and Fig. \ref{test_DDCNN}, a classifier with a dense hidden layer is used to compute the probability of each type of fault.
+The output layer adopts the Softmax function to calculate the discrete probability distributions of the five health conditions of the quadrotor.
+The formula for the Softmax function is:

-where $z_j$ denotes the logits of the $j$-th output neuron.
+where $z_j$ represents the logits of the $j$-th neuron in the output layer.

-The classification loss for training the DDCNN model is the cross-entropy loss between the estimated softmax output probability distribution and the target class probability distribution.
-Let $p(x)$ denote the target distribution and $q(x)$ denote the estimated distribution outputted by DCNN, the cross-entropy loss $\mathcal{L}_{c }$ between $p(x)$ and $q(x)$ is:
+The classification loss for training the DDCNN model is the cross-entropy between the approximated softmax output distribution and the corresponding target class distribution.
+More formally, denoting the target distribution and the estimated distribution outputted by DDCNN as $p(x)$ and $q(x)$ respectively, the cross-entropy loss $\mathcal{L}_{c }$ between $p(x)$ and $q(x)$ is expressed as follows: